Lyme Disease: The Basics

 - Facial nerve dysfunction leading to weakness or paralysis of facial muscles (often mislabeled as Bell’s palsy).

-Either a solid, spreading rash, resembling a bacterial infection/cellulitis or spider bite or a bullseye rash (left) is present in approximately 50 percent of those with Lyme disease.
+Either a solid, spreading rash, resembling a bacterial infection/cellulitis or spider bite, or a bullseye rash is present in approximately 50 percent of those with Lyme disease.
+Sometimes there is no rash at all.

 Common symptoms of late stage or chronic Lyme include: